pousse-cafe/pousse-cafe.github.io/documentation.md

 - The implementation of Domain Events (i.e. their publication and consumption) generally involves a messaging infrastructure.
 It is, in a distributed context, not possible to prevent that some messages are actually delivered twice, which means that the same Domain
 Event might be consumed several times.
+Pousse-Café keeps track of the handling of all Domain Events (and Commands, see section *Execute operations and handle Domain Events*) allowing for the detection of duplicate consumptions.
 - Concurrent modifications of the same Aggregate need to be handled.
 With transactional storage systems, optimistic concurrency control is often used for scalability reasons but in that case, updates might frequently fail.
 On the other hand, when using non-transactional storage systems, concurrent modifications should not endanger data consistency.
+Pousse-Café triggers operations by handling sequentially Commands submitted to a Command Processor (see section *Submit Commands*) preventing any concurrent update.
 - When writing Domain logic, the code must be as exempt as possible of technical elements.
 It is easy to end up in a situation where storage-related issues are handled by code that is part of the implementation of a Domain component (Aggregate, Service, etc).
+Pousse-Café defines a way of implementing Aggregates allowing this (see section *Implement Aggregates*).
+- Eventual consistency sometimes makes it sometimes hard to figure out when some operation is actually done.
+This is an issue when users are for instance expecting feedback on the progress of an operation they triggered.
+Pousse-Café provides Process Managers allowing to keep track of complex processes (see section *Model complex processes*).
 - The consumption of Domain Events might temporarily fail.
 In some cases, the Domain Events should be consumed again to resume a process.
-- Eventual consistency sometimes makes it sometimes hard to figure out when some operation is actually done.
-This is an issue when users are for instance expecting feedback on the progress of an operation they triggered.

 Pousse-Café relies on the definition of a *Meta-Application* which is composed of the Domain implementation as well as additional non-Domain components allowing the full description of the needs (i.e. not only the model but also the way it